 Conclusion

-Most tenants are good responsible people who pay on time, look after your property and move out when asked.
-So, despite the horror stories most Landlords make a profit without too much wear and tear on either their nerves or their property.
+Most Tenants are good responsible people who pay on time, look after your property and move out when asked, so most Landlords make a profit without too much wear and tear on either their nerves or their property.

 Whilst we trust that these Guidance Notes have been helpful, we have only attempted to provide an outline of the letting process.
 Undoubtedly there will still be some unanswered questions or specific problems that relate to your individual circumstances.
 Please ask and we will be delighted to help.